 Thymus Gland and T Cells: Functions, AIDS, and Myasthenia Gravis

 What Is the Thymus Gland?

 The thymus gland, or thymus, is a two-lobed structure in the upper chest.
 It's located behind the sternum (breastbone) and on top of the trachea (windpipe) and heart.
 The lobes of the thymus consist of many smaller lobules, which give the gland a bumpy appearance.
 The thymus is largest in children and starts to decrease in size at puberty.
 By the time we reach old age it's almost invisible.
 The thymus is an important part of the immune system in younger people and may affect the life of older people as well.

 A type of white blood cell called a T lymphocyte or a T cell matures in the thymus.
 T cell activity causes the destruction of viruses, bacteria, and parasites and helps to fight cancer cells.
 The thymus gland also makes hormones called thymosins which help the immune system function and have many other jobs in the body.

-Problems in the thymus gland or with T cells are involved in several diseases, including myasthenia gravis and AIDS.
+Problems in the thymus gland or with T cells are involved in several diseases, including AIDS and myasthenia gravis.
 As our knowledge of the immune system increases, we will hopefully be able to treat diseases such as these more effectively.